nextcloud/news/README.md

 DROP TABLE oc_news_folders;
 ```

+### App is stuck in maintenance mode after failed update

+Check the **owncloud/data/owncloud.log** for hints why it failed.
+After the issues are fixed, turn off the maintenance mode by editing your **owncloud/config/config.php** by setting the **maintenance** key to false:

+    "maintenance" => false,

 ### All feeds are not updated anymore
 [This is a bug in the core backgroundjob system](https://github.com/owncloud/core/issues/3221) deleting the **owncloud/data/cron.lock** file gets the cron back up running